 (M) Hazardous chemicals.
 A certification that the applicant has met its responsibilities in accordance with the Emergency Planning and Community Right-to-Know Act of 1986, Title III, Publication L. 99-499, if applicable to the applicant's activities at the proposed place of use of the radioactive material.

-(4) The licensee shall allow the offsite response organizations expected to respond in case of an accident 60 days to comment on the licensee's emergency plan before submitting it to the agency.
-The licensee shall provide any comments received within the 60 days to the agency with the emergency plan.
+(4) The licensee shall allow the offsite response organizations expected to respond in case of an accident 60 days to comment on the licensee's emergency plan before submitting it to the department .
+The licensee shall provide any comments received within the 60 days to the department with the emergency plan.

 (ii) Physical protection of category 1 and category 2 quantities of radioactive material.